-“Commissioning” (Cx) refers to a project-specific, holistic, systematic process of constructing or retrofitting buildings to assure they perform in accordance with the design intent and owner’s operational needs.
+“Commissioning” refers to a project-specific, holistic, systematic process of constructing or retrofitting buildings to assure they perform in accordance with the design intent and owner’s operational needs.
 Today’s complex buildings comprise a variety of systems and must function in an integrated manner to meet owner and occupant needs.
-Cx offers a comprehensive approach to building construction or retrofit, and is rapidly becoming the norm in the U.S.
+Commissioning offers a comprehensive approach to building construction or retrofit and is rapidly becoming the norm in the U.S.

-Cx benefits include higher employee productivity and lower rates for absenteeism, tenant vacancy, construction delay and overall operating cost.
-Proper training, which is part of the Cx plan from the outset, ensures that the staff understand and properly use operational features and settings.
+Commissioning benefits include higher employee productivity and lower rates for: absenteeism, tenant vacancy, construction delay and overall operating cost.
+Proper training, which is part of the Commissioning plan from the outset, ensures that the staff understand and properly use operational features and settings.

-Commissioning existing buildings can be as productive as commissioning new ones.
-Called retrocommissioning (RxCx), this process can address existing problems in control, ventilation or heating and cooling that can cause major indoor air quality problems.
+Commissioning existing buildings can be as productive as commissioning news ones.
+Referred to as retrocommissioning, this process can address existing problems in control, ventilation or heating and cooling that can cause major indoor air quality problems.

-Unexplained building “symptoms” – high absenteeism, tenant turnover or maintenance costs; low productivity; or poor indoor air quality or occupant comfort – may indicate a need for action.
-An RxCx site assessment may provide solutions; it differs from an energy audit in that it focuses on identifying low-cost changes, rather than technology-intensive capital improvements to enhance efficiency.
-Or, if major energy-using systems need replacement, energy performance contracting may be a better choice.
+A retrocommissioning differs from an energy audit because it focuses on identifying low-cost changes, rather than technology-intensive capital improvement to enhance efficiency.
+If major energy-using systems need replacement, energy performance contracting may be a better choice.